Newbury Geological Study Group (NGSG) | How we are run

 Do not undertake any part of the trip or any activity you are not comfortable about.

 Take care when using hammers or acid.
 Wear goggles where there is hammering taking place.
 Think about others as well as yourself.

-A hard hat will be required on most trips.
-We do not supply these, but they can be purchased for a few pounds from DIY stores or Builders Merchants.
+A hard hat is be required on most trips.
+We do not supply these, but they can be purchased for a few pounds from DIY stores or builders merchants.
 Get one with holes for fixing a chin strap .

 Clothes suitable for the time of year must be worn.
 Generally, outdoor clothes suitable for country walking will be adequate and waterproofs should always be carried.
 Walking boots or other footwear with a good grip should be worn and may be essential for some trips.

-We often to need to walk a few miles and sometimes to go over rough ground or across rocks.
-Occasionally there will be a longer walk involved.
-We will give as much detail as we can about this in the detailed description for the trip.
+We often need to walk a few miles and sometimes to go over rough ground or across rocks.
+Occasionally there is a longer walk involved.
+We give as much detail as we can about this in the description for the trip.

 Wear your hard hat when near to cliff or quarry faces.
 Also on slippery sea shores.